1i8/Growtopia-Forwarder/README.md

 - and now u can edit db details in all the php scripts

-- after this configure the app urself:
+- after this configure the app itself:

 basically the code is an inefficient shitmess so just use Find+Replace on the whole solution(ctrl+H)